geshu18/app/Logging.md

-Application Insights SDK is capable of collecting Trace telemetry from logs generated via Asp.Net Core's [logging infra](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging).
+Application Insights SDK is capable of collecting Trace telemetry from logs generated via Asp.Net Core's [logging infrastructure](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging).
-When running the application from Visual Studio IDE, all traces logged via ```ILogger``` interface is automatically captured.
-If an ikey is configured, then these traces are sent to Application Insights service.
-To limit the level of logging captured by Application Insights when ran from Visual Studio see this [issue](https://github.com/Microsoft/ApplicationInsights-aspnetcore/issues/603)
+When running the application from Visual Studio IDE, all traces logged via ```ILogger``` interface are automatically captured.
+If an instrumentation key is configured, then these traces are sent to the Application Insights service.
+To limit the level of logging captured by Application Insights when run from Visual Studio see this [issue](https://github.com/Microsoft/ApplicationInsights-aspnetcore/issues/603)

 Following shows how to configure Application Insights to collect traces logged via ```ILogger``` interface when running outside of Visual Studio.

-This document assumes that application insights ikey is configured already using instructions [here](https://github.com/Microsoft/ApplicationInsights-aspnetcore/wiki/Getting-Started-for-a-ASP.NET-CORE-2.0-WebApp)
+This document assumes that application insights instrumentation key is configured already using instructions [here](https://github.com/Microsoft/ApplicationInsights-aspnetcore/wiki/Getting-Started-for-a-ASP.NET-CORE-2.0-WebApp)

 Application Insights SDK for Asp.Net Core provides an extension method ```ILoggerFactory``` on ```ILoggerFactory``` to configure logging.
 Modify the ```Startup.cs``` class of your application as follows to enable Application Insights logging.
 ```